AdobeDocs/audience-manager.de-DE/help/using/features/administration/admin-console-migration.md

 ---
-description: Die Benutzerverwaltung für Audience Manager wird auf Adobe Admin Console umgestellt.
-In diesem Artikel wird beschrieben, was Sie tun müssen, um sich auf die Benutzermigration vorzubereiten, und was sich nach Abschluss der Migration ändert.
+description: Die Benutzerverwaltung für Audience Manager wechselt zu Adobe Admin Console.
+In diesem Artikel wird erläutert, was Sie tun müssen, um sich auf die Benutzermigration vorzubereiten, und was sich nach Abschluss der Migration ändert.
-keywords: rbac; RBAC; rollenbasiert; rollenbasiert; rollenbasierte Zugriffskontrollen
+keywords: rbac;RBAC;rollenbasiert;rollenbasiert;rollenbasierte Zugriffssteuerungen
 seo-description: Audience Manager user management is moving to Adobe Admin Console.
 This article explains what you need to do to prepare for user migration, and what will change once the migration is complete.
 seo-title: Audience Manager User Migration to Admin Console
 solution: Audience Manager